KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/berge-regime-reinforcement-suppression.md

 - Not about peer review

 **But about:**
-- Structural precision vs. archetypal repetition
+- Structural precision contra archetypal repetition
-- Deepening through clarity vs. cycling through forms
+- Deepening through clarity contra cycling through forms
 - **Methodology for distinguishing genuine from derivative**

 **Berge's response:**